Difficulty: Medium, Asked-in: Google

 Critical ideas to think!

-- Can we solve this problem using other traversals like pre-order, post-order, or level order?
+2. Can we solve the problem using other traversals, such as pre-order, post-order, or level-order traversal?

-- Can we solve this problem using threaded binary tree traversal or morris traversal?
+3. Can we solve the problem using threaded binary tree traversal or Morris traversal?

 Comparison of time and space complexities